codadacom/market-entry/README.md

   </a>
 </p>

-# CODADA Market Entry – Presentation# CODADA Market Entry – Presentation
+# CODADA Market Entry – Presentation

 This repository contains the official CODADA presentation.
 It provides an overview of our market entry and in-market representation services in Asia, the Middle East and Europe.